python-poetry/poetry/docs/docs/repositories.md

 !!!note

-    To publish to PyPI, you can set your credentials for the repository named `pypi`:
+    To publish to PyPI, you can set your credentials for the repository named `pypi`.

+    Note that it is recommended to use [API tokens](https://pypi.org/help/#apitoken) when uploading packages to PyPI.
+    Once you have created a new token, you can tell Poetry to use it:

+    ```bash
+    poetry config pypi-token.pypi my-token
+    ```

+    If you still want to use you username and password, you can do so with the following call to `config`.

     ```bash
     poetry config http-basic.pypi username password